Urban-Reef/Sensor-Reef-Web/docs/storingSensorData.md

 $keys = array_diff(array_keys($point), ['position']);
 //example: $keys = ['humidity', 'temperature']
 ```
-Whe can then loop through this array and retrieve the id of specific sensors:
+We can then loop through this array and retrieve the id of specific sensors:
 ```php
 //Loop through keys array
 foreach ($keys as $key){